-- 1. For multi-stage (Type-1) upgrade: - a.
-The upgrade from Cisco VIM 3.4.x to 4.4.0 is supported. - b.
-Plan for three maintenance windows with a maximum of 2-3 days gap. - c.
-Do not run the cloud in Cisco VIM 3.6.3 for an extended duration, also do not run any pod operation that alters the state of the pod.
+1. For multi-stage (Type-1) upgrade:

+- a.
+The upgrade from Cisco VIM 3.4.x to 4.4.2 is supported. - b.
+Plan for two maintenance windows with a maximum of 2-3 days gap.

+- c.
+Do not run the cloud in Cisco VIM 3.6.6 for an extended duration, also do not run any pod operation that alters the state of the pod.
 (Exa mples of pod operations that alter the state of the pod include: add compute, remove compute, add storage, remove storage, replace controller, regenerate secrets, reconfigure, update, rollback, and commit). - d.
 Plan for control plane downtime, as the upgrade involves changing the Kernel version. - 2.
 For Type-2 upgrade, plan for control plane downtime, as the upgrade involves changing the Kernel version.
-The upgrade from Cisco VIM 4.0.0 to Cisco VIM 4.4.0 is supported with two step process (First upgrade to 4.2.x and then to 4.4.0). - 3.
+The upgrade from Cisco VIM 4.0.0 to Cisco VIM 4.4.x is supported with two step process (First upgrade to 4.2.x and then to 4.4.x). - 3.
 Perform a cloud sanity check before initiating the upgrade, to prevent double faults. - 4.
-Before initiating the upgrade, check CIMC logs for any hardware errors including disk errors. - 5.
-If vim_admin users are defined in setup_data.yaml.
-Check for vim_admin users UID and GID (in /etc/passwd, and /etc/group, respectively).
+Before initiating the upgrade, check CIMC logs for any hardware errors including disk errors. - If vim\admin users are defined in setup\data.yaml.
+Check for vim\admin users UID and GID (in /etc/passwd, and /etc/group, respectively).
 If their UID or GID values are less than 3000, then run the patch for CSCvy10790.